EDUCATION

 Genocide & the Power of Action

-Genocide Case Study: The Holocaust & Rwanda
+Genocide Case Study: The Holocaust and Rwanda

 Genocide is defined and investigated through Gregory Stanton’s 10 Stages of Genocide theoretical framework.
 Both the genocidal process along with the preventative measures are examined in two historical case studies to allow students to build an understanding of where theory intersects with reality.